chandra-akash/Masai-Project-1/README.md

 </ol>

 ### End Notes 📑
-In this project we were tried to achieve a near to perfect clone of the original website as much as possible with very limited knowledge of javascript & css. <br>
+In this project we were tried to achieve a near to perfect clone of the original website as much as possible with very limited knowledge of javascript & css & Database. <br>
 This entire journey of making the project was awesome.
-We learned lots of things by applying to the real website and it gave us a lot of confidence.
+We learned a lot of things while working on this project and it gave us a lot of confidence.
+This is my first project so I learned a very important thing that how we work in a team.
 Although we could have done more, time did not allow us to go further.
 But we must improve it.

-### Limitations:
-Home page is fully responsive; all pages are not responsive yet , those pages are might not be properly visible on small screen devices
-(Recomended Resolution: 1366 x 768 )

 ### Live Video Demo🎥: